 Rose Ahaneku graduated this May after successfully defending her thesis, "Consecrated Widowhood - a ministry of the early Church and today."
 Rose's thesis emerged after learning about the "plights and neglect of widows in the ecclesial society" and was shaped by her "passion to stand up for the oppressed and speak out for the voiceless."
-Rose, a teacher who works with the West Orange Board of very dear to my heart."
+Rose, a teacher who works with the West Orange Board of Banking in Nigeria and a second degree in Theology from Cald- her the "importance of preventing prejudice in public schools and well College in New Jersey.
+She plans to continue her education serving the community" and trying to "create a better world for and pursue doctoral studies and looks forward to ultimately pro- everyone."
+As a result of Father Bossman's classes, Bridgette is moting the lay apostolate in Nigeria because, as she notes, "My motivated to work with nonprofit organizations and to continue thesis is a framework for the apostolate on widowhood which is focusing on "preventing prejudice and dispelling harmful stereovery dear to my heart."

 The Reverend John Assua successfully defended his thesis, "Table Fellowship of Jesus Christ (Mt.
 9:10-13), As Part of the Ministry of the Church," this month.
 The overall aim of his thesis was to demonstrate that all people, regardless of their roles in society or who they are as individuals, can still work together to "build the reign of God."
 Fr.
-John will return to the Diocese of Buea in Africa where he will as a professor at the Catholic University Institute of Buea.
+John will return to the Diocese of Buea in Africa where he will implement what he learned in the ICST program in his new role pared him for the challenges he faces as a principal of an inneras a professor at the Catholic University Institute of Buea.
 Once home, he anticipates that he will help, "in a special way, to facilitate the mission of serving as a model for eliminating prejudice through understanding and bringing peace."

-Hagit Barnir graduated from the JCST program in December 2012.
+Hagit Barnir graduated from the JCST program in December 2013.
 A Hebrew language teacher in several New Jersey lewish schools, she earned her bachelor's degree in Humanities with a double major in Art History and Jewish Thought at Hebrew University.
 For Hagit, one of the biggest challenges she faces as an educator is teaching about the Holocaust, "as the issue of abolishing hate is not only a Jewish one, but one that impacts all humanity."

-Her graduate studies have helped her discover the impact of the Holocaust "on a universal, psychological and social level, as well students about Christianity's Jewish heritage.
+Her graduate studies have helped her discover the impact of the Holocaust "on a universal, psychological and social level, as well students about Christianity's lewish heritage.
 Her overall aim is as its philosophical and theological implications."
 This knowledge to help combat the intolerance that often plagues tribalism in has enabled her to become a better educator because as she ex- Cameroon and other parts of Africa by educating her students plains, "As a teacher, it has given me the tools to better equip my how to appreciate the "other" despite their differences. students with the capacity and compassion to respond to hate of any kind."

 Bridgette Frank graduated this Spring semester and successfully defended her thesis, "Natural Born Vegans: The Moral Consequences of Eating Meat in the Past, Present, and Future," which investigates the relationship between Judaism and veganism.
 Raised in an interfaith family, Bridgette matriculated into the JCST program to learn more about her heritage.
-She credits her studies in the program,
+She credits her studies in the program, Education, earned her first bachelor's degree in Finance and especially those taught by Father David Bossman, with teaching types."